Actions and Detail Panel

 Porty Communicators - a Toastmasters International club

-Porty Communicators is a new Toastmasters International club by the seaside in Edinburgh.
-The club meets fortnightly, offering affordable training and practice opportunities to boost communications and leadership skills in a friendly, supportive environment.
-Great practice for ace-ing job interviews, giving feedback to staff, running meetings and giving presentations.
-Our members range from professional speakers to non-native English speakers and recovering stammerers: everyone starts where they are and improves at Toastmasters.
+Porty Communicators is a new Toastmasters International club in Portobello, Edinburgh.
+We are a self-help group using well-proven methods to provide effective and affordable presentation and leadership skills training and practice in a friendly, supportive environment.
+Great practice for ace-ing job interviews or giving feedback to staff, running meetings, pitching for new business or giving presentations.
+Our members range from professional speakers to non-native English speakers and recovering stammerers.
+Everyone starts where they are and improves at Toastmasters.

-Toastmasters is a not-for-profit organisation with over 90 years' track record of helping people gain confidence in public speaking.
-We offer eight globally-recognised basic and advanced communications and leadership qualifications though 16,000 clubs in 142 countries.
+Toastmasters is a not-for-profit organisation with over 90 years' track record of helping people gain confidence in public speaking and leading people.
+With 16,000+ clubs in 142 countries our eight communications and leadership qualifications are globally-recognised.

-Porty Communicators meets for two hours twice a month - all for around £100 a year, including training materials, a mentor and a monthly magazine.
+Porty Communicators meets for two hours twice a month - all for around £100 a year.
+This includes your training materials, a mentor and a monthly magazine, plus extensive feedback.
 Come along and see for yourself free of charge.
 You'll be very welcome.

 For further details see: